Warm-up for badminton

 Badminton game planning

 Just because you are a beginner, it does not mean you can’t incorporate some strategies into your game.
-When starting out with minimal skill, the best game plan to follow is to discover your opponent’s weakness and play to it as much as possible!
-Cruel — but effective!
+So much of badminton is psychological.
+When starting out with minimal skill, try to understand your opponents psychology and use their weakness to your advantage and catch them out.

 Cross-train around your badminton